-The interrupt signal, ip2intc\irpt from the AXI GPIO can be connected directly to an AXI interrupt controller to cause interrupts in the PS.
+The interrupt signal, $ip2intc\irpt$ from the AXI GPIO can be connected directly to an AXI interrupt controller to cause interrupts in the PS.
 More information about AsyncIO and Interrupts can be found in the PYNQ and Asyncio section.

-This example is for illustration, to show how to use the AxiGPIO class.
-In practice, the LED, Button, Switches, and RGBLED classes may be available to extend the AxiGPIO class should be used for these peripherals in an overlay.
+This example is for illustration, and shows how to use the AxiGPIO class.
+In practice, the LED, Button, Switches, and RGBLED classes may be available to extend the AxiGPIO class and should be used for these peripherals in an overlay.